 - decreasing physiological effects of anxiety, such as an increased heart rate

 - improving symptoms of post-traumatic stress disorder (PTSD)

 CBD has been in the news before, as a possible treatment for epilepsy.
 Research is still in its early days.
 Researchers are testing how much CBD is able to reduce the number of seizures in people with epilepsy, as well as how safe it is.
 The American Epilepsy Society states that cannabidiol research offers hope for seizure disorders, and that research is currently being conducted to better understand safe use.

 A source from 2016 worked with 214 people with epilepsy.
 The study participants added oral doses of 2 to 5mg of CBD per day to their existing anti-epilepsy medications.
 The study’s researchers monitored the participants for 12 weeks, recording any negative side effects and checking on the frequency of their seizures.
 Overall, participants had 36.5 percent fewer seizures per month.
-However, severe adverse effects were recorded in 12 percent of the participants.

 Researchers are looking at a receptor located in the brain to learn about the ways that CBD could help people with neurodegenerative disorders, which are diseases that cause the brain and nerves to deteriorate over time.
 This receptor is known as CB1.

 Researchers are studying the use of CBD oil for treating:

 - Multiple Sclerosis (MS)

 - Parkinsons Disease